alex-gamero/100-days-of-code/r2-log.md

 ### R2D30
 Today we stopped with Python for a moment and focused in Databases with Oracle and Enterpise Programming with Java.

+### R2D31
+Today I got information from a client for my Software Development Project, it's time to start the project!